regolith-linux/regolith-linux.github.io/index.md

 ### Option 1: LiveCD Installer

-The LiveCD can be downloaded [from Source Forge](https://sourceforge.net/projects/regolith-linux/).
+The Ubuntu-based LiveCD can be downloaded [from Source Forge](https://sourceforge.net/projects/regolith-linux/).
+[Release 1](https://sourceforge.net/projects/regolith-linux/files/regolith-linux-r1/) is based on Ubuntu 18.04 and [release 1.1](https://sourceforge.net/projects/regolith-linux/files/regolith-linux-r1.1/) is based on Ubuntu 19.04, but either can be used to update to the latest updates.
 Write the file to a usb drive as you would any other Linux install image, and boot the drive in the PC that you wish to install to.
 It works exactly as the stock Ubuntu installer.

 ### Option 2: Regolith Ubuntu PPA

-From your existing Ubuntu 18.04 system, perform the following installation steps:
+From your existing Ubuntu 18.04 (Bionic) or 19.04 (Dingo) system, perform the following installation steps:

 1. Open a terminal, and enter: `sudo add-apt-repository -y ppa://kgilmer/regolith-stable`
 2. After the sync completes, enter: `sudo apt install regolith-desktop`